-Pitching wedges typically fall between 45 and 50 degrees.
+The average PW loft typically falls between 45 and 50 degrees.
 However, the typical pitching wedge loft is 46 to 48 degrees.
 This is more loft than a 9-iron and is designed to give you a more appropriate distance on shorter approach shots.

 What Angle Is A Pitching Wedge?

-The angle of a pitching wedge is another way of talking about the loft.
+The pitching wedge angle is another way of talking about the loft.
 If you are reading an article and they reference the angle of the wedge, they are talking about the loft, which will sit between 45 and 50 degrees.